The 9 Types of Social Media Content You Need to Use

 7. Client Testimonials

 Sharing client testimonials is a great way to get your potential prospects to feel safer about choosing you over a competitor.

 After all, it let's them see what current clients have said about the company/product before they make the decision to invest.

 Rather than just posting a text based testimonial, you could get them to record it.
 You can even go a step further and send out/hire a videographer to record them professionally.
-This could turn out to be a big success, but only if you have the right set-up and a great relationship with your customers.

 Key Takeaway: Share client testimonials on your social profiles.

 Then, go a step further and get them to record their testimonial if they can do, or even hire a videographer to record it professionally.

 Consider using these testimonials in video ads on social networks.

 Almost everyone loves an eBook when it’s something they want to learn about or something that gives them an advantage.